thomas-lamiaux/coq/doc/sphinx/language/core/variants.rst

    This command supports the :attr:`universes(polymorphic)`, :attr:`universes(template)`, :attr:`universes(cumulative)`, and
    :attr:`private(matching)` attributes.

+   .. exn:: Types declared with the keyword Variant cannot be recursive.
+Recursive types are defined with the Inductive and CoInductive command.
+      :undocumented:

    .. exn:: The @natural th argument of @ident must be @ident in @type.
       :undocumented: